JuliaData/DataFrames.jl/docs/src/basics.md

 ### Most elementary `get` and `set` operations

-Given the DataFrame `german` earlier we have created earlier, here are various ways to grab one of its columns as vector:
+Given the DataFrame `german` earlier we have created, here are various ways to grab one of its columns as vector:
 ```jldoctest dataframe
 julia> german
 1000×10 DataFrame